h-casanova/product-inventory/README.md

 	git clone https://github.com/h-casanova/product-inventory.git

 	cd product-inventory

+### Import the project

+Import the project as Maven project in your favorite IDE.

 ### Setting up JWT

+The project is ready to run with public and private keys created, although it is important to **delete them create new ones in case you use it in a production environment**.

 Create the file "publicKey.pem" and "privateKey.pem" in src/main/resources/security/ and put these lines inside both files with the following format: